 - managing nascent companies,

 - working through the myriad of tasks necessary to build a business.

 Often these spinouts are grown from early stage technology within the University research environment and developed for world market applications.

 Please contact our office if you are interested in learning more.

 Our office assists in building project teams to facilitate the launch of spinout companies.
-These teams consist of people with complementary skill sets to collaborate on the new business, along with the support and mentorship of the Office of Enterprise & Innovation.
+These teams consist of people with complementary skill sets to collaborate on the new business, along with the support and mentorship of Enterprise & Innovation.

 The principal investigator is usually the lead inventor or laboratory head who is conducting ongoing research at the University of Nevada, Reno or the Desert Research Institute.
 As the primary beneficiaries of project outcomes the principal investigator is expected to champion their technology/expertise and provide high level technical guidance, take the lead in presentations to industry, and participate regularly in team meetings.
 The time commitment is one to two hours per week.

 Aside from the direct benefits of industry engagement, the third party validation and increased exposure of research can increase the chance of funding and collaborative partners.

 The technical lead is a graduate student or post-doc with a working knowledge of the relevant technical field and is nominated by the principal investigator.
 The technical lead is responsible for working with the business intern to develop marketing materials, identify and evaluate potential industry partners.
 If the technical lead has a strong interest and involvement in the technology/expertise they may take on the role of project champion in place of the principal investigator.
 The time commitment is two to five hours per week (although this can be highly variable depending on the stage of project progress).